davidbien/lexang/README.md

 Note that this project depends on the repository https://github.com/davidbien/dgraph and https://github.com/davidbien/bienutil.

 ## Mechanism:
-Currently the regular expression are written in C++ code via overridden global operators declared in a namespace.
+The regular expression are written in C++ code via overridden global operators declared in a namespace.
 Compilation generates the type structure that describes a given regular expression.
 A set of such regular expressions are converted into an NFA (nondiscrete finite automata) and then this NFA is converted to a DFA (discrete finite automata) and optionally optimized to the smallest possible DFA.
 Most if not all of the algorithms I gleaned from the Dragon Book ( https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools ).

 ## Regular Expressions: